-1 something for you.
-2 COMMISSIONER MICHÈLE AUDETTE: Can you 3 explain?
+COMMISSIONER MICHÈLE AUDETTE: Can you 2 explain?
 Your English is better.

-4 MS. CHRISTA BIG CANOE: So, Elder Thelma is 5 actually handing the family an eagle feather that's wrapped 6 in red and it's good medicine.
-And then Elder Bernie is 7 offering tobacco ties, as well as seeds.
-So, there's some 8 more information about the seeds up in the foyer there, but 9 essentially, the seeds are gifts of reciprocity.
-We just 10 wanted to acknowledge, so the Commissioners, and the 11 Commission wanted to acknowledge the family for sharing 12 their story, and the seeds are you can they're for 13 this region, so you can plant them here.
-And so, some L4 people refer to them as seeds of hope and it's just a way L5 to thank the family for their strength for sharing the 16 story.
-17 I ask that we adjourn so that we can have 18 lunch.
-And, I understand that lunch is available for 19 anyone in attendance at the back here, so merci.
-20 Exhibits (code: P1P03P0101) 21 Exhibit 1: Digital PowerPoint presentation filename 22 "Daniels family" comprising 17 colour photos 23 (11 family photos and six line drawings).
-24 Exhibit 2: SEALED Manitoba Report of Medical
+MS. CHRISTA BIG CANOE: So, Elder Thelma is 4 actually handing the family an eagle feather that's wrapped 5 6 in red and it's good medicine.
+And then Elder Bernie is offering tobacco ties, as well as seeds.
+So, there's some 7 more information about the seeds up in the foyer there, but 8 9 essentially, the seeds are gifts of reciprocity.
+We just wanted to acknowledge, so the Commissioners, and the 10 Commission wanted to acknowledge the family for sharing 11 their story, and the seeds are -- you can -- they're for 12 this region, so you can plant them here.
+And so, some 13 people refer to them as seeds of hope and it's just a way 14 15 to thank the family for their strength for sharing the 16 story.

+17 I ask that we adjourn so that we can have lunch.
+And, I understand that lunch is available for 18 anyone in attendance at the back here, so merci.
+19

+--- Exhibits (code: P1P03P0101) 20

-Examiner / Autopsy Report Form for Nicole
+21 Exhibit 1: Digital PowerPoint presentation filename "Daniels family" comprising 17 colour photos 22 (11 family photos and six line drawings).
+23 24 Exhibit 2: SEALED Manitoba Report of Medical 25 Examiner / Autopsy Report Form for Nicole

-1 Daniels Hospital autopsy number 2009-M0256 2 (six pages); with Toxicology report (two 3 pages) reference number: 2009-M-0805.
+65 Betty Rourke, Mike Rourke, Lorna Sinclair, Elora Sinclair, Kim McPherson, Gerri Pangman (in relation to Jennifer Glenn Johnston, Jennifer McPherson and Myrna Letandre) 1 Daniels Hospital autopsy number 2009-M0256 2 (six pages); with Toxicology report (two 3 pages) reference number: 2009-M-0805.
 4 Upon recessing at 13:19 5 Upon resuming at 14:27 6 Hearing # 2 7 Witness: Betty Rourke, Mike Rourke, Lorna Sinclair, Elora 8 Sinclair, Kim McPherson, Gerri Pangman 9 In relation to (Jennifer Glenna Johnston, Jennifer 10 McPherson and Myrna Letandre) part 1 of 2 11 Heard by Commissioner Michèle Audette 12 Commission Counsel: Christa Big Canoe 13 Registrar: Bryan Zandberg 14 MS. CHRISTA BIG CANOE: Commissioner Audette, 15 I would like to ask that the next participants be 16 introduced, and I am simply going to introduce them by name 17 first, those that will be sharing their story.
-And so, 10 18 right beside me is Betty Rourke; and beside her, her husband 19 right beside me is Betty Rourke; and beside her, her husband Mike.
+And so, 18 right beside me is Betty Rourke; and beside her, her husband 19 Mike.
 Then we have Lorna Sinclair and Elora Anderson.
-Then 19 Mike.
-Then we have Lorna Sinclair and Elora Anderson.
-Then 19 20 Mike.
-Then we have Lorna Sinclair and Elora Anderson.
-Then we have Kim McPherson, and beside her is Gerri Pangman, and 19 20 21 Mike.
-Then we have Lorna Sinclair and Elora Anderson.
-Then we have Kim McPherson, and beside her is Gerri Pangman, and these are the individuals that will be testifying today.
-I 19 20 21 22 Mike.
-Then we have Lorna Sinclair and Elora Anderson.
-Then we have Kim McPherson, and beside her is Gerri Pangman, and these are the individuals that will be testifying today.
-I will actually provide their supports and their family the
+Then 20 we have Kim McPherson, and beside her is Gerri Pangman, and 21 these are the individuals that will be testifying today.
+I 22 will actually provide their supports and their family the 23 opportunity to also introduce themselves, and I just wanted 24 to state a couple of notes on this particular group of 25 families that are testifying before you.